 which can be written as:

-We publish three types of commodity exchange rate indices.
+We publish three types of commodity exchange rate indexes.
 Two are based on exports and one on imports.
 The market exchange rates describe the relative value of the U.S. dollar in key export markets for each of the commodities, products, and product aggregates that it covers.
-The market indices use a country’s share in U.S. exports as weights.
-These indices measure the impact that changes in exchange rates have on markets for our agricultural exports.
+The market indexes use a country’s share in U.S. exports as weights.
+These indexes measure the impact that changes in exchange rates have on markets for our agricultural exports.

 Commodity exchange rate indices are calculated using a geometric average.
 First, we derive the log difference (LDit) between the country i real exchange rate at time t and its value in the base period (b) for all countries and periods.

 The base period value is chosen as the monthly average for the base year.
-The base year in the current revision of the ERS Agricultural Exchange Rate Data Set is 2010.
-The data set has been rebased on a 5-year cycle starting with a 1995 base year, reflecting changes made in the IFS database and the World Development Indicators Database (World Bank, 2014).
+The base year in the current revision of the USDA, ERS Agricultural Exchange Rate Data Set is 2015.
+The dataset has been rebased on a 5-year cycle starting with a 1995 base year, reflecting changes made in the International Financial Statistics (IFS) database (International Monetary Fund, 2014) and the World Development Indicators Database (World Bank, 2014).

 This equation defines a time series of indices for an individual commodity beginning in January 1970.

 The primary source of nominal exchange rate and CPI data is the IFS database.
 Alternative data sources are used where they are considered to be more accurate or up to date.
 Where data are unavailable, interpolation is used to ensure the data set is complete and current.
 Where available data are considered inaccurate or misleading, various methods are used to obtain a data set that is representative of global market conditions.
-These cases are described in the Data Exceptions section.
-Trade weights are derived using 2014-16 data from the Global Agricultural Trade System (GATS) database managed by the USDA’s Foreign Agricultural Service (FAS) and from FAOSTAT, which is managed by the Food and Agriculture Organization (FAO) of the United Nations.
+These cases are described in the Limitations section.
+Trade weights are derived using 2014–16 data from the Global Agricultural Trade System (GATS) database managed by the USDA’s Foreign Agricultural Service (FAS) and from the Food and Agriculture Organization Corporate Statistical Database (FAOSTAT), which is managed by the Food and Agriculture Organization (FAO) of the United Nations.

 Nominal exchange rates going back to 1970 are mostly obtained from the IFS database.
 For most countries, we use the monthly average market rate in units of each country’s national currency per U.S. dollar.
 Where the current monthly average exchange rate is not reported in the IFS, the most recent averaged daily rate reported by the University of British Columbia, Pacific Exchange Rate Service is used.